SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-sharepoint-javascript-apis-to-work-with-sharepoint-data.md

 10. Add the following function, `onDeleteCompletedItemsSuccess`, to the file.
 This is the function that runs if the completed items are successfully deleted (or there aren't any completed items on the list).

    The line `location.reload(true);` causes the page to reload from the server.
-This is a convenience because the list view Web Part on the page still shows the completed items until the page is refreshed.
+This is a convenience because the list view web part on the page still shows the completed items until the page is refreshed.
 The Add-in.js file is reloaded too, but that doesn't cause a problem because it won't do so in a way that interrupts an ongoing JavaScript function.

     ```
       function onDeleteCompletedItemsSuccess() {